raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Conclusion

-We've hit the great v0.4 milestone of Pen.
-New language syntax, standard packages, other functionalities
+We've hit the great v0.4 milestone of Pen!
+It contains new syntax, standard packages, and other complementary functionalities.

 Thank you for reading this article!
 And if you are interested in [Pen][pen], please [install](https://pen-lang/introduction/install.html), try it out, and give some feedback!